 Take a large bowl or jug and a fine sieve.
 Pour the liquid from the blender, through the sieve into the bowl.
 Any solids will stay in the sieve allowing the smooth milk through the mesh.
 If you have one, squeezing it through a Nut Milk Bag will give a smoother milk.

+Discard the solids and pour the milk into jug.
 Cover and keep in the refrigerator.

 This almond milk recipe can also be made into wonderful milk shakes.
-Take 1 or 2 frozen bananas and another fruit of your choice and add to 1 cup milk in the blender.
+Take 1 or 2 frozen bananas and another fruit of your choice and add to 1 cup of milk in the blender.
 Whizz it together and enjoy.

 The variation in the photo below used a whole pawpaw (or papaya) to give the most delicious drink I have ever tasted!
+Why not try raspberries or other berries in your almond milk?